Your cart is currently empty!

 Questions and Responses

-Materialism is the belief that happiness and self-worth can be achieved through acquiring possessions, whether it’s money, objects, or even social status.
+Materialism is the belief that happiness and self-worth can be achieved through acquiring possessions, whether money, objects or even social status.
 This mindset often leads to dissatisfaction because material goods are temporary and require constant pursuit.
 Instead of finding lasting fulfillment, people become trapped in a cycle of wanting more, which can increase anxiety, stress, and financial strain.

 Materialism can negatively affect mental health by promoting a constant need to compete and compare oneself with others.
 People who are focused on material gain often experience higher levels of stress, anxiety, and depression.
 This is because their self-worth is tied to external factors, such as wealth or possessions, which are unstable and ever-changing.
 As a result, materialists may feel more insecure and less satisfied with life.